 Fry the tomato sauce with the rice before adding water.
 We want to mix the tomato sauce with the rice and quickly mix & fry together to develop the tomato flavor and also make it a deeper red color.
 You can actually see the redness become deeper as you fry it.

 Use HOT water!
 For this one, I am not really sure about the reason.
 But my abuela told me you have to add hot water and that the liquid on the sides of the pot should be bubbling when you pour it in.
 I think this helps with the texture of the rice- it ensures that you get perfectly fluffy rice that is not mushy or clumps together.

 The texture we are looking for is fluffy, soft, with tiny visible bits of tomato coating each grain of rice.
-When you open the lid and see a bunch of tomato matter at the top- this is good!
+When you open the lid and see a bunch of tomato at the top- this is good!
 That’s what we want.
-Just fluff the rice with a fork to mix into the rice.
+Just fluff the rice to mix it in.

-It should be a little more on the dry side.
+The rice should be a tiny bit on the dry side (but still soft and fluffy).
 If your rice is really wet and mushy, you probably added too much water and/or overcooked it.